chainpoint/chainpoint-cli/README.md

 ### Run It Locally

 ```
-./chainpoint.js
+./chp.js
 ```

 ### Install : Yarn

-You can install/uninstall the `chainpoint` from this repository globally with the following.
+You can install/uninstall the `chp` binary from this repository globally with the following.
 This will install a Javascript binary using Yarn:

 ```